-Join Simon Allardice for an in-depth discussion in this video Defining table relationships, part of Foundations of Programming: Databases.
+Join Simon Allardice for an in-depth discussion in this video Defining table relationships, part of Programming Foundations: Databases.

 - While any database begins with defining your tables, a vital next step is the ability to add relationships from one table to another, because much of your data is naturally connected.
 You're not trying to invent arbitrary relationships that don't exist, you're trying to describe what's already there.
 So, you might first define a Customer Table by itself, or an Order table, or a Product Table, but orders are placed by customers and they are orders for specific products.